Bhavikagire/Bhavikagire/README.md

 ## 🌱 Current Focus

-- Pursuing Full Stack Web Development
+- 💡 Exploring prompt engineering techniques to optimize coding efficiency and creativity.
-- Learning Node.js
+- 🚀 Mastering Full Stack Web Development, with a keen focus on Node.js and its ecosystem.

 <hr>
 <p align="center">